aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 14. rate (already exists)
 15. serialized components (empty)
 16. product supplier cost

+17. services (
-17. add following values to service type in system System Setup > List of Values (
+    * add following values to `service type` in system System Setup > List of Values (
         * Handling
         * Shipping
-18. add following values to revenue group in System Setup -> Revenue Group (
+    * add following values to `revenue group` in System Setup -> Revenue Group (
         * Logistics - Rental
-19. services
+)
-20. service supplier cost (empty)
+18. service supplier cost (empty)
-21. add a new Contact with the name "Blaz Oblak" and mark it as bookable resource
+19. add a new Contact with the name "Blaz Oblak" and mark it as bookable resource
-22. service resource
+20. service resource